akeneo/pim-docs/cookbook/product/product-manager.rst

 * Create an option

-In some case, you can want to provide some possible values to a product.
+In some cases, you will want to restrain values to a list of possibilities for a product attribute.
-Here an example to create t-shirt with different colors.
+For instance, this example creates a color attribute with a list of predefined options :

 .. code-block:: php